cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_3.rst

     In digital circuits, one-hot refers to a group of bits among which the legal combinations of values are only those with a single high (1) bit and all the others low (0).
 A similar implementation in which all bits are '1' except one '0' is sometimes called one-cold.

+#.
+Serialization

+    In computer science, in the context of data storage, serialization is the process of translating data structures or object state into a format that can be stored (for example, in a file or memory buffer, or transmitted across a network connection link) and reconstructed later in the same or another computer environment.

+    This process of serializing an object is also called *marshalling* an object.
+The opposite operation, extracting a data structure from a series of bytes, is *deserialization* (also called *unmarshalling*).